wp-plugins/geo-mashup/readme.txt

 This plugin allows you to include Google maps in WordPress posts and pages, and map posts and pages on global maps.

+= Alert =

+If you are running MySql 4, please wait for version 1.2.1 before upgrading.
+It should be out soon.

 = Features =

 The number of features has grown beyond the limits of a short list.
 If you need